top of page

 It’s also a good idea to take your child with you during visits; you’ll get a lot of feedback from your child.

-• How are they behaving and what’s their body language telling you? (are they clinging to you or do they want to explore?)
+• How are they behaving and what’s their body language telling you?
+(Are they clinging to you or do they want to explore?)

 • How did the staff greet your child?
+Do they talk to your child (and other children) kneeling down to their level?

 • Are there activities and resources available that your child would enjoy?